vignesh30/aws-cloudathon/README.md

 Problem Statement : To create native web application by using AWS services

-Solution :  Nuild a web application with AWS serverless architecture.
+Solution :  Built a web application with AWS serverless architecture.

 AWS services used :
   S3 : Static webpages published through CloudFront